pelenthium/clickhouse-dialect-spring-boot-starter/README.md

 <!-- LICENSE -->
 ## License

 Distributed under the Apache 2 License.
-See `LICENSE` for more information.
+See [LICENSE][license-url] for more information.

 <!-- MARKDOWN LINKS & IMAGES -->